This documentation is designed to help developers using AdapTable to get up and running quickly with some of the key concepts and objects.

-A key functionality offered by AdapTable is User State Management.
+A key functionality offered by AdapTable is State Management.

-Changes made to user state at Run Time are automatically persisted AdapTable stores (either locally or remotely) for future use.
+Changes made to user state at Run Time are automatically persisted by AdapTable, and stored - either locally or remotely - for future use.

 There are a number of key UI elements in AdapTable:

-- Dashboard: the configurable area above the Grid designed to give quick access to commonly used AdapTable Functions.
+- Dashboard: the configurable area above the Grid designed to give quick access to commonly used AdapTable Modules

 - Column Menu: accessed by clicking on the image in the right corner of a column header

-Most of the functionality in AdapTable is organised through Functions.
+Most of the functionality in AdapTable is organised through Modules.